 usage of only configuration files combinedPresetACoM_..._lossless.cfg and LMS_ORDER :8

-entropy (de)coding of syntax elements prelpc_flag and direction_flag with context adaptation
+infer element prelpc_flag, entropy coding of element direction_flag with context adaptation

 improvement to software implementation and specification text in case of direction_flag > 0.

 Details on the first two aspects and respective lossless coding performance data are provided below.
 Despite a reduction in LoC changes by about 95%, further coding gains are observed.
 The last two aspects are discussed in the appendix, but due to time constraints, implementations aren’t available.